On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Introduction

 The error bound analysis, which uses the optimality residual to bound the distance from the current iterate to the solution set of a given optimization problem, is studied for a long time in the optimization literature~\cite{eb-survey,Pang-survey} for first-order algorithms.
 Papers such as~\cite{So19} also use this error bound to analyze second-order optimization methods.
 A fundamental error bound is given by Hoffman~\cite{Hoffmanbound}, which uses the violation of constraints to bound the distance from a point to a polyhedral set.
 Hoffman bound has been extended to more general nonlinear systems in~\cite{luo-Hoffman,luo-analytic}.

-For optimization problems, two types of error bounds -- the primal error bound and dual error bound, are considered in the literature.
+For optimization problems, two types of error bounds--the primal error bound and dual error bound, are considered in the literature.
 The primal error bound uses some primal optimization residuals such as the gradient norm and proximal gradient norm to bound the distance to the solution set while the dual error bound uses the dual residuals such as the constraint residual to bound the distance.
 For instance, the author of~\cite{pang1987posteriori} proves a global primal error bound for strongly convex optimization problems and authors of~\cite{luo-linear} prove global error bounds for some special types of monotone linear complementarity problems and convex quadratic problems.
 Papers~\cite{composite,bcd} establish some local primal error bound when the strong convexity is absent.
-For dual error bound, authors of~\cite{luo-dual} prove a ``local'' dual error bound and use it to prove the linear convergence of the dual ascent algorithm for a family of convex problems (without strong convexity) with polyhedral constraints.
+Recently, a new framework which establishes primal error bounds for a class of structured convex optimization problems is proposed in~\cite{zhou2017unified}.
+For dual error bound, authors of~\cite{luo-dual} prove a `local' dual error bound and use it to prove the linear convergence of the dual ascent algorithm for a family of convex problems (without strong convexity) with polyhedral constraints.
 Authors of~\cite{Luo-Hong12} show the linear convergence of ADMM algorithm combining the primal and dual error bounds, again without strong convexity.
 In~\cite{zhang2018proximal,zhang2020global}, the authors derive local and global dual error bounds for problems with linear constraints and use them to show the convergence of smoothed ALM for solving linearly constrained problems.
 These dual error bounds only hold for linearly constrained problems and cannot be extended to nonlinearly constrained problems.
 In the literature, papers~\cite{svm,gebkkt} consider nonlinearly constrained problems and prove some error bounds using KKT residual rather than the constraint residual, to bound the distance to the solution set.
 This type of error bounds~\cite{svm,gebkkt} are nonhomogeneous, i.e., the exponent of the two sides of the inequality are not the same.
 This implies that the error bounds are weak near the solution set.